spellshift/realm/.github/ISSUE_TEMPLATE/feedback.md

 ---
-name: Feature request
+name: Feedback
-about: Suggest an idea for this project
+about: Provide feedback for this project
-title: "[feature] Something to do"
+title: "[feedback] Something that went well / needs improvement"
-labels: feature
+labels: feedback
 assignees: ''

 ---